radio4000/sdk/README.md

 - dist/sdk.js (esm, good for browsers and newer node.js)

 Our package.json defines the `main`, `module` and `exports` fields to specify which file should be loaded in which environment.

+## How to release a new version

+Create a new, tagged release via the github.com website UI.
+That will trigger the GitHub action to publish to NPM.